canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

 Running jobs as root
 ====================

-:term:`PlainBox` is started without any privilege.
+:term:`Plainbox` is started without any privilege.
 But several tests need to start commands requiring privileges.

-Such tests will call a trusted launcher, a standalone script which does not depend on the :term:`PlainBox` core modules.
+Such tests will call a trusted launcher, a standalone script which does not depend on the :term:`Plainbox` core modules.
 `polkit <http://www.freedesktop.org/wiki/Software/polkit>`_ will control access to system resources.
 The trusted launcher has to be started using `pkexec <http://www.freedesktop.org/software/polkit/docs/0.105/pkexec.1.html>`_